paul-mccormack/AzureAutomationResourceCleanUp/README.md

 ## Deployment details

 The deployment is very simple.
-Consisting of an Automation Account, wtih the necessary AZ PowerShell modules versions and associated schedule to run a job daily at 9:30am.
+Consisting of an Automation Account, wtih the necessary AZ PowerShell modules and associated schedule to run a job daily at 9:30am.
 The system assigned identity is then given two role assignments at the top level management group.
 These are Reader and Tag Contributor.

 ### Required PowerShell modules